yalland-ubi/yalland-docs/v3/YALLStakingForeignMediator.md

 * Requires that the current staked balance is greater than.
 * When locked, the current stake is not decremented.
-* The Foreign bridge notifies the Home bridge about locke balance update.

-##### #unlock(uint256 _amount)

-A delegate unlocks his stake

-* When unlocked, the current stake is not incremented.
-* The Foreign bridge notifies the Home bridge about locke balance update.
+* The Foreign bridge notifies the Home bridge about locked balance update.
-* The unlocked amount immediately becomes available for unstaking.

 ##### #releaseCoolDownBox(uint256 _coolDownBoxId)